Wyoming vs. Ball State NCAA Football Odds, Plays and Insights | September 18, 2021

 - Drew Plitt leads the team with 188 passing yards (188.0 yards per game) and has a 60.7% completion percentage this year (17-of-28) while throwing two touchdowns.
 He also has 18 rushing yards on five carries, averaging 18.0 yards per game.

-- Will Jones has run for a team-leading 93 yards on 18 attempts (93.0 yards per game) while scoring one touchdown.
+- Will Jones has run for a team-high 93 yards on 18 carries (93.0 yards per game) and one touchdown.

-- So far this year Carson Steele has rushed for 79 yards on seven carries (79.0 ypg), with one rushing touchdown.
+- So far this year Carson Steele has run for 79 yards on seven carries (79.0 ypg), with one rushing touchdown.

-- Justin Hall has eight catches and paces his team with 137 receiving yards (137.0 ypg) while scoring two touchdowns.
+- Justin Hall has eight catches, leading his team with 137 yards (137.0 ypg) while hauling in two touchdowns this season.

-- Yo'Heinz Tyler has chipped in with 32 yards (on four catches).
+- Yo'Heinz Tyler has also tacked on four catches for 32 yards this year.
+He puts up 32.0 receiving yards per game.

-- Jayshon Jackson has collected 23 yards on three receptions, averaging 23.0 yards per game.
+- Jayshon Jackson has 23 receiving yards on three receptions, averaging 23.0 yards per game.